-Several instances of being in the right place at the right time led Jeff to the present day and his role as shop owner, teacher of Classical Indian sitar, instrument inventor, designer and maker, repairer (even of darabukas), player of stringed instruments, seller of all, including percussive instruments and vinyl records.
-And, producer: on Thursday nights, beginning 7pm, he hosts an open mike for rising stars.
+Several instances of being in the right place at the right time led Jeff to the present day and his role as a shop owner, teacher of Classical Indian sitar, instrument inventor, designer and maker, repairer (even of darabukas), player of stringed instruments, a seller of all, including percussive instruments and vinyl records.
+And, producer: on Thursday nights, beginning 7 pm, he hosts an open mike for rising stars.

 This shop is similar in style to the Red Caboose, one of the pre-eminent railroad hobbyist stores in North America.
-Upstairs and downstairs there is stuff everywhere. hardly any two pieces alike.
-Beauty abounds on every hand whether you’re noticing quality of wood, brass, stainless steel, shape of instrument, suppleness of hide, or uniqueness of purpose.
+Upstairs and downstairs there’s stuff everywhere, hardly any two pieces alike.
+Beauty abounds on every hand whether you’re noticing the quality of wood, brass, stainless steel, shape of instruments, suppleness of hide, or uniqueness of purpose.

 Interesting video, and here are some of the recognizable, unnameable instruments hanging on his walls: Balafone, L’oud (Lute), Charango, Dutar, Dirube.